prashsiv-eng/Interview-flash-cards/crypto.md

 - Enforce strong password policies - Length, password rotation, mix of alphanumeric and special characters etc.
 - password reset, MFA, initial user onboarding

+## TLS
+TLS 1..3 favors simplicity and security over backwards compatibility.
+Major cchange is in the handshake.
+Some Weak cipher suites have been deprecated.

+1. Browser sends client hello along with the maximum supported

 A **cipher suite** is a combination of cryptographic algorithms used to secure network communications, particularly in protocols like SSL/TLS.
 It defines the set of algorithms that determine how different aspects of a secure connection will be handled, including encryption, key exchange, and integrity checking.
 A cipher suite typically includes the following components: